-As bad as being buried alive is, digging yourself out is worse.
+The day you die is usually a day that didn’t go according to plan.
 Of course, you never think about things like this on a normal day.

-There’s still a bitter chill to the edge of the wind as I get out of my truck.
+There’s still a bitter chill to the edge of the wind.
 It’s spring, but in name only.
 It seems like winter is kicking us in the shins on the way out, and it’s supposed to snow again tonight.
 In April.
 I just shake my head at the gray sky, because what can you do?
 At least the ground finally thawed out enough for us to break ground on the condo project.

 “Ms. Josephine, good morning.”

 She looks up at me and nods, her frizzy salt and pepper hair bobbing.
-She reaches up to shake my hand, and I do, but then I slip the bills into her cold fingers and curl them around them.
+She reaches up to shake my hand, so I return the gesture, but then I slip the bills into her cold fingers and curl them around them.

 “Go get out of the cold awhile, and get yourself something warm to eat.
 They say it’s going to snow tonight.”

-She flashes me a surprisingly clear look and nods again.
+She flashes me a clear look and nods again.
 “I will.
 Bless you.”

-She doesn’t get up to spend her money, and she doesn’t say anything more, so I sigh and walk on.
+She doesn’t get up to spend her money, and she doesn’t say anything more.
+Sighing, I tip my hat and walk on.
 “Good day, Ms. Josephine.”

 I jog up the steps of the foreman’s trailer and open the door.
 “Morning, Boss.”